Lindsey-Maag/Group_Project_Health/README.md

 - Any unusually high or low rate of specific cancer type incidence rate by State?
     - map for lung cancer but switch for each cancer type per column and by year - table/data coming from ying
     - kentucky is the black hole for lung cancer but is ther another state that is the center for another type of cancer?
-- Any unusually high or low rate of specific cancer type incidence rate by Race?
 - Top 5 cancers for Males
   1. Lung
   2. Prostate